 Also, dozens of independent studies found that massage can improve sleep for people with a wide variety of medical ailments, including more common complaints such as lower back pain and migraines.

 Find out if massage is the right solution for your sleep woes.
 This article explores the different kinds of massage therapy and provides information to help you decide which could be the best fit for you.
 Wave goodbye to restless nights, and say hello to deeply relaxing and fulfilling massages instead.

+Massage therapy is a treatment in which a professional applies pressure and movement that affects the soft tissues of your body.
+The body’s soft tissues include muscle, connective tissue, tendons, ligaments, and skin.
 Depending on the type of massage therapy you select, you can expect everything from kneading and long strokes to vibration, tapping, and application of warmth.

 As the word and magic of massage has spread, modern western civilization has come to embrace massage both for its health and recreational benefits.
-Research estimates that massage therapy was a $16 billion industry in the US in 2017.
+Research estimates that massage therapy was a $18 billion industry in the US in 2018.

 Some massage therapists will go out of their way to create an ambiance that sets the tone for an enjoyable experience.
 They may accomplish this through relaxing music, dimmed lighting, and pleasant scents.